Jacob in Egypt

 “You’ve saved our lives!” the people said.
 “Favor us, my lord, and we’ll serve the pharaoh!”

-Joseph established a law that stands to this day in the land of Egypt: a fifth belongs to the pharaoh.
+Joseph issued a decree that stands to this day in the land of Egypt: a fifth belongs to the pharaoh.
 Only the land of the priests didn’t belong to the pharaoh.

 The year after Joseph bought the Egyptians’ livestock, the Egyptians again ran out of grain.
 The crops still refused to grow, and the relentless famine continued.
 So the Egyptians returned to Joseph to beg for mercy.
 But this time, they came with a proposal of their own.